jeroenheijmans/empgrid/README.md

 While this project is still in flux, a simple bullet list here is preferable to GitHub issues or whatnot.

-- Authentication and Authorization
+- Authentication and Authorization (in progress!)
 - Craft a real logo along with a real nice favicon
 - Create a real, decent, first design
 - Proper layout on varying viewport sizes
 - Persistence
 - Import/Export
-- Configurable access to specific parts
-- Icons for known Mediums
-- Avatars for Emps
+- Custom (non-gravatar) avatars for Emps
-- Linkable e-mail addresses
-- Emp edit screen
-- Rewrite floating-boxes to actual grid
 - Placeholder texts for Emps without details

 Ideas for the more distant future: